ERGeorgiev/safety-heatmap/docs/discussions/zoom-level-cells.md

 | **M** | 512   | 33 KB                   | 0.1 MB               |
 | **L** | 32    | 2 KB                    | 7 KB                 |

+The exact size necessary for each Zoom level should become apparent after the completion of the https://github.com/ERGeorgiev/safety-heatmap/issues/19 issue, as we'll be able to observe how data resolution affects heatmap density in different zoom levels.